edgelesssys/marblerun/docs/docs/architecture/security.md

 In other words, a fresh and benign enclave instance of the same identity can recover that key.
 Hence, as long as the Coordinator is restarted on the same CPU, it can obtain the same KEK from the CPU based on its identity, decrypt the DEK and recover its state.

+If the Coordinator is restarted on a different CPU, it won't be able to obtain the same SGX sealing key from the CPU.
+Therefore, MarbleRun provides a [recovery feature](../features/recovery.md#recovery).
+The manifest allows for specifying a designated Recovery Key.
+The Recovery Key is a public RSA key.
+Upon startup, the Coordinator encrypts the DEK with this public key and returns it to the user.
+In case of a recovery event, the user decrypts the DEK locally and [uploads it to the Coordinator](../workflows/recover-coordinator.md).
+The Coordinator will decrypt the state with the DEK and proceed with operations.

+For [multi-party use cases](../features/recovery.md#multi-party-recovery), MarbleRun allows to split the Recovery Key between parties.
+Every recovery party is defined in the manifest with its own public RSA key.
+The Coordinator generates a share of the recovery secret for every party and encrypts it with the corresponding RSA key.
+During a recovery event, every party will upload their share of the secret, which are all XOR'ed together by the Coordinator to receive the combined key for decrypting the DEK.

 ![Encrypted state single instance](../_media/enc-state-single.svg)